-2. Private Pilot Licence (PPL)

-So where do you learn more about what’s involved in the PPL course and its 9 subjects?
+Where can you learn more about what’s involved in the Private Pilot Licence (PPL) course and its 9 subjects?

-Some PPL blogs are particularly helpful for this.
-They tend to document every step of their own journey, including the biggest challenges they’ve overcome.
+Some PPL blogs are great.
+Most of them are written by student pilots that document every step of their own journey — including the biggest challenges they’ve overcome.
 I enjoy reading the following:

 Instead, we’re aiming to create a collection of simplified resources for learner pilots, and injecting our past experiences where it might be helpful.
 So our thoughts and views are all in hindsight as opposed to along the way.

 3. Beyond the PPL

 The ‘Beyond the PPL’ section of the Blog is where I’m currently at myself: extending my PPL(A) licence with additional courses and ratings.

-- Document my post-PPL experiences along the way.
-Much like other PPL Blogs, I aim to document my own development in a ‘diary entry’ format.
+- Document my post-PPL experiences.
+Much like other PPL Blogs, I aim to document my own progress in a ‘diary entry’ format.
 This will enable us to provide continuous tips to our readers.

-#### Text B